Institute of Science in Society; Science, Society, Sustainability

 The profusion of cancer gene therapy reflects the desperate attempts of the simplistic gene-centred science to cope with the complex reality of the organism.
 Decades of cancer research focusing on molecular genetics have brought us no closer to understanding the causes of cancer while many cancers have been increasing at alarming rates.

 One of the hallmarks of cancer cells is genetic instability, both at the level of single nucleotides and the chromosomes.
-Thousands of point mutations and small deletions are typically present in cancer cells, as well as large-scale chromosomal disturbances.
+Thousands of point mutations and small deletions are typically present in cancer cells, as well as large-scale chromosomal translocations, duplications, rearrangements and disturbances in chromosome numbers.
+This suggests that deficiencies in either DNA repair or in chromosomal partitioning during cell division, or both, may be involved in cancer progression.
+The emerging theory is that genetic instability affecting chromosomal organisation, rather than mutations in specific cancer promoting or suppressive genes, may be more important in cancer development [25, 26].

 A cancerous cell does not stop dividing.
 Cell division is a complex process, involving not just precise copying of the genes but also their exact distribution to the two daughter cells so that each has two copies of every chromosome.
 Anything that disturbs this process can result in genomic imbalance.
 Damage to the genes that monitor the intricate copy and delivery process, the so-called guardians of the genome, can result in an altered chromosome balance in the daughter cells.
-Mutations in those key genes can initiate chromosome imbalance, so there may be a role for gene mutation in cancer.
+Mutations in those key genes can initiate aneuploidy, so there may be a role for mutation in cancer production.

 However, many other disturbances can start the process going wrong, such as chemicals from the environment, radiation or any form of stress, or indeed, stray foreign DNA jumping into the genome, as in gene therapy.
 It doesn’t have to be a gene mutation.

-Once genomic imbalance starts, it will tend to get worse: further disturbances to cell division will result from a positive feedback effect.
-However, this is counteracted by the reduced survival of disturbed cells and the body will tend to get rid of them, until some eventually escape the immune system and grow out of control.
+Once genomic imbalance (aneuploidy) starts, it will tend to get worse: the imbalance in chromosomes will result in further disturbances to cell division, a positive feedback effect.
+However, this is counteracted by the reduced survival of aneuploid cells and the body will tend to get rid of them, until some eventually escape the immune system and grow out of control.
 There does seem to be a positive correlation between the number of chromosomal alterations within a tumour and the malignant potential of the cancer.

 As every cancer is genetically different, it will be very difficult to target cancer cells with specific drugs, let alone specific genes.
 So the key is prevention.

-Recognition of the diverse factors that can disturb cell division means that the multitude of chemicals that pollute our environment must be screened for their capacity to induce chromosomal imbalance.
+Recognition of the diverse factors that can disturb cell division means that the multitude of chemicals that pollute our environment must be screened for their capacity to induce aneuploidy.
 Most of these don’t cause mutation, but may well disturb chromosome separation.

 Finally, the phenomenon of cancer remission needs to be much more thoroughly investigated.
 Remissions can occur after various types of stimulus to the whole body, such as change of diet or life-style, and many other non-specific influences.
 Cancer is primarily a systemic disease of the whole organism, and only secondarily a disease of particular cells or of genes in those cells.